Henley-on-Thames

-Henley-on-Thames (/ˌhɛnli-/ HEN-lee) is a town and civil parish on the River Thames in Oxfordshire, England, 9 mi northeast of Reading, 7 mi west of Maidenhead, 23 mi southeast of Oxford and 37 mi west of London (by road), near the tripoint of Oxfordshire, Berkshire and Buckinghamshire.
-The population at the 2011 Census was 12,186.
+Henley-on-Thames (/ˌhɛnli-/ HEN-lee) is a town and civil parish on the River Thames, in the South Oxfordshire district, in Oxfordshire, England, 9 mi northeast of Reading, 7 mi west of Maidenhead, 23 mi southeast of Oxford and 37 mi west of London (by road), near the tripoint of Oxfordshire, Berkshire and Buckinghamshire.
+The population at the 2021 census was 12,186.

 History

-Henley does not appear in Domesday Book of 1086; often it is mistaken for Henlei in the book which is in Surrey.
+The name Henley derives from the Old English hēahlēah meaning 'high wood or clearing'.

 There is archaeological evidence of people residing in Henley since the second century as part of the Romano-British period.
+Henley does not appear in Domesday Book of 1086; often it is mistaken for Henlei in the book which is in Surrey.
 The first record of Henley as a substantial settlement is from 1179, when it is recorded that King Henry II "had bought land for the making of buildings".
 King John granted the manor of Benson and the town and manor of Henley to Robert Harcourt in 1199.
 A church at Henley is first mentioned in 1204.
 In 1205 the town received a tax for street paving, and in 1234 the bridge is first mentioned.
 In 1278 Henley is described as a hamlet of Benson with a chapel.
 The street plan was probably established by the end of the 13th century.
 As a demesne of the crown it was granted in 1337 to John de Molyns, whose family held it for about 250 years.

 The existing Thursday market, it is believed, was granted by a charter of King John.
 A market was certainly in existence by 1269; however, the jurors of the assize of 1284 said that they did not know by what warrant the Earl of Cornwall held a market and fair in the town of Henley.
 The existing Corpus Christi fair was granted by a charter of Henry VI.
 During the Black Death pandemic that swept through England in the 14th century, Henley lost 60% of its population.
 A variation on its name can be seen as "Henley up a Tamys" in 1485.